ArduPilot/ardupilot/README_waf.txt

-To keep access to waf convenient, use the following alias from the root ArduPilot directory
+To keep access to waf convenient, use the following alias from the root ardupilot directory:

-    alias waf="$PWD/waf"
+    alias waf="$PWD/modules/waf/waf-light"

-that way waf can be called from subdirectories to trigger partial builds.
+Waf should always be called from the ardupilot's root.

 Differently from the make-based build, with waf there's a configure step to choose the board to be used